Which is the best resort for early season skiing?

 In Europe, early season generally refers to the week before Christmas, but out in Canada we are well on our way by then – Early season to us is November.

 At ALLTRACKS, it is important to us to be able to run our ski instructor courses and snowboard instructor courses for as long as possible and Whistler has proved to be the ideal destination given it’s extremely long season.
-Generally Whistler is open from mid November to the very end of May each season which gives it one of the longest operating seasons in the world.
+Generally, the Whistler ski season is from mid-November to the very end of May each season which gives it one of the longest operating seasons in the world.

 Of course, we cannot guarantee great snow at any time of year, including November, but by running our training camps in Whistler, the odds are stacked in our favour.
 We did have a slow start t0 the 2014 winter and to be honest, it remained poor for the majority of the winter, but even then there was plenty of terrain with solid coverage, even if we were not able to enjoy the deep snow we’ve come to love.

-The Whistler Blackcomb resort website: www.whistlerblackcomb.com helpfully provides the exact monthly snowfall figures for the last 15 years.
+The Whistler Blackcomb resort website helpfully provides the exact monthly snowfall figures for the last 15 years.
 As you will see, the numbers for November and December are pretty BIG, especially when you consider most European resorts get less than this in an entire season.

 Lastly, even in winters where early season snowfall is less than stellar, Whistler’s vast area means that you are virtually guaranteed expansive skiing even in years where there is not bottomless powder.

-We are now full for early season 2016/17 but plan ahead for November 2o18 and we hope you can join us then.
-By booking early, you’re guaranteed this year’s price.
+Now is the time to plan ahead for November 2o19 and we hope you can join us then.
+By booking early, you’re guaranteed the best price.
 Questions?
 Get in touch with the team and we can talk you through the options available.